Honghan/EBEncoding/README.md

 # EBEncoding - efficient bitwise encoding for temporal (medical) data
 Episode Bitwise Encoding is an encoding method designed for abstracting multiple medication episodes of a patient related to a certain event, e.g., an adverse drug event.
 This being said, such encoding is actually domain independent and can be applied to any temporal events.

-The typical purpose of such encoding is to make time series data easy to be consumed.
+The motivation of such encoding is to make time series data easy to be consumed.
 One time series (e.g., a drug usage in past months) can be encoded as one numberic value.
 Multiple time series (e.g., multipharmacy) can be encoded as a vector.
 Therefore, after encoded, such data can be easily analysed (e.g., used in off-the-shelf machine learning algorithms).
 In our first use case, it is used for predicting adverse drug events for patients with mental health disorders.

 ## Example: Medication Episode Encoding for an Adverse Drug Event